bdaire/bdaire.github.io/SEC_expe.md

   </table>
 </div>
 <br><br>
 <p>Note that the DC input voltage source was decoupled using two CKG57NX7R2E105M500JH ceramic capacitors and two CB037E0104KBA film capacitors.
-Similarly, the load was decoupled using two CKG57NX7R2E105M500JH ceramic capacitors and two CB047G0104JBC film capacitors.
-(In a moment of desperation, we added 2 × 180 pF of 100B181JTN1000XC100 silicon RF capacitors at the output, as shown in the video, hoping to attenuate high-frequency disturbances—without any significant effect.) </p>
+Similarly, the load was decoupled using two CKG57NX7R2E105M500JH ceramic capacitors and two CB047G0104JBC film capacitors (In a moment of desperation, we added 2 × 180 pF of 100B181JTN1000XC100 silicon RF capacitors at the output, as shown in the video, hoping to attenuate high-frequency disturbances—without any significant effect.) </p>
 <br><br>
 <p>In our case, and given the setup parameters, we can calculate the theoretical value of the DC output current as:</p>
 <p style="text-align: center;">